scientific-python/spatch/docs/source/design_choices.md

 The reason for this design is convenience, speed, and simplicity.

-Matching on types is the only truly fast thing, because it allows a design of where we can decide which backend to call is just:
+Matching on types is the only truly fast thing, because it allows a design where the decision of which backend to call is done by:
-1. Fetching the current dispatching state (very fast,  we must see if the user made any configuration).
-This is always needed.
+1. Fetching the current dispatching state.
+This is very fast, but unavoidable as we must check user configuration.
 2. Figuring out which (unique) types the user passed to do type dispatching.
-3. Doing a single cache lookup for the two pieces of information above, because this won't be the first time these types are used.
+3. Doing a single cache lookup using these two pieces of information above.

-Users will use a small set of unique types (we _can_ rely on that) so caching works great.
+Users will use a small set of unique types and configurations so caching works great.
-Now consider a world _without_ type based matching step 2. will be repeated by possibly `N` backends and we can expect _each_ of them to be slower then `spatch` is to do all of these three steps.
+Now consider a world _without_ type based matching.
+Step 2. needs to be repeated by possibly `N` backends and we can expect _each_ of them to be slower then `spatch` needs to do all three steps.
 (We may ask multiple backends even if we never use any backend at all.)
+Additionally, by enforcing the use of types we avoid any temptation by backends to, intentionally or not, do expensive checks to see whether they "match".

-The above explains why `spatch` insists on using types as much as possible.
+Caching, type-safety, and no accidentally slow behavior explains why `spatch` insists on using types as much as possible.

 However, we could still ask each backend to provide a `matches(types)` function rather than asking them to list primary and secondary types.
-This is just for convenience.
-Since we insist on types we might as well handle the necessary complexity in `spatch`.
+This choice is just for convenience right now.
+Since we insist on types we might as well handle the these things inside `spatch`.

 The reason for "primary" and "secondary" type is to make backends simple if they might get multiple inputs.
 For example, a backend that has `cupy.ndarray`